Main content | back to top

 No. Shell Unleaded which contains up to 10% ethanol should not be used in boats, jet skis, ultra light aircraft or other equipment without first consulting the manufacturer.

-Can I switch between Shell Unleaded 91 with ethanol and other grades of unleaded petrol?
+Can I switch between Shell E10 and other grades of unleaded petrol?

 Yes, but customers should always follow the advice of their vehicle manufacturer as to which fuels to use in their car.